-Jenny has been working here at The Osteopathic Centre since the summer of 2006, after moving from London.
+Jenny has been working at The Osteopathic Centre since the summer of 2006, after moving from London.
 She is a graduate from the British School of Osteopathy where she obtained her degree.
 Having been accepted by the General Osteopathic Council she began her private practice work.
 Jenny took over as sole director of The Osteopathic Centre in August 2022, having previously been jointly run by Vaughan and Jenny.

 Jenny has a lighter touch than Vaughan which is more suitable for some patients.
 She enjoys treating all patients and has an interest in the treatment and care of expectant mothers.
-She has worked in the expectant mothers clinic, working on patients discomfort and helping them cope with changes in posture during and after the pregnancy.
+She helps by working on patients discomfort and coping with changes in posture during and after the pregnancy.

-In her personal life she is a very keen singer and enjoys challenging herself by learning through The Open University.
+In her personal life Ellie is a very keen singer and enjoys challenging herself by learning through The Open University.

 Al qualified as an Osteopath in 2019 with the College of Osteopaths via Staffordshire University.
 He has worked in a number of clinics within the region.
 He has a particular interest in acute back pain and chronic Forward Head Posture.